IBM/continuous-learning-with-watson-ml-and-db2/README.md

 From the catalog in IBM Cloud, search for keyword `machine learning` and choose `IBM Machine Learning` service.
 ![](doc/source/images/ml-1.png)

-and create the service using `lite` plan.
+Create the service using `lite` plan.
 ![](doc/source/images/ml-2.png)

-Similarly like in Step 5, Add the machine learning service you just created to your Watson Studio project.
+Similar to the previous Step 5, Add the machine learning service you just created to your Watson Studio project.

 ###7.
 Add new Watson Machine Learning Model to Watson Studio

-From your Watson Studio project, Assets tab, select `+ New Watson Machine Learning Model`
+From the `Assets` tab of your Watson Studio project, select `+ New Watson Machine Learning Model`
 ![](doc/source/images/wmlm-1.png)

-Provide a name, choose the `Machine Learning` and `Apache Spark` instance that you added to your project, choose `Model Builder` for model type and `Manual` so that you can prepare your own data and click `Create`
+Provide a name, choose the `Machine Learning` and `Apache Spark` instance that you added to your project, choose `Model Builder` for model typ, choose `Manual` so that you can prepare your own data and click `Create`.
 ![](doc/source/images/wmlm-2.png)

 Select the `data asset` (in our case its a .csv file)
 ![](doc/source/images/wmlm-3.png)

 Once the data is loaded, choose the `INSPECTION_STATUS` as the column to predict for new set of data and `All` for feature columns.
 We will be using `Binary Classification`.
 Add Estiimators by clicking the `+ Add Estimators` link, and in our case we will be using `Logistic Regression` and `Decision Tree Classifier`.
-YOu can select others as well based on what kind of estimator algorithm you want to choose.
+You can select others as well based on what kind of estimator algorithm you want to choose.
 ![](doc/source/images/wmlm-4.png)

-Once the training and evaluation is done, you can choose the best performed one and click `Save`.
+Once the training and evaluation is done, you can choose the one that performed the best and then click `Save`.
 ![](doc/source/images/wmlm-5.png)